projective-splitting/coco/readme.txt

 $ python reproduce.py
 The prompt will ask you to enter which problem to run, enter

-        'portfolio', 'group_lr', or 'rare_feature'
+        portfolio, group_lr, or rare_feature.

-including the quotation marks.
 After this, it will ask for the experiment, a number.
 For portfolio, there are 4 different experiments, for group_lr, 6, and for rare_feature
 there are 3.